firemankurt/authnotice/README.md

 ## Plugin settings

-This plugin creates a Settings menu item, found by navigating to **Author Notices** page in the top menu or **Settings > Author Notices**.
+This plugin creates a Settings menu item, found by navigating to **Settings > Author Notices**.
 This page allows the setting of common features, described in more detail below.
 - For reading only you should set your **End User Settings**
     - Message Retention - Sets how many days you want to retaing messages that are marked as read?
 (Newer messages will not be deleted on purge.)
 A value of 0 will delete all messages that are marked as read on purge. ( default: 30 )
     - Auto Purge - If checked, all read messages that are past retention date automatically purge from the database daily. ( Requires proper setup of scheduler in October CMS )